North Carolina Department of Commerce: History

 The Reorganization Act was part of an effort to reduce the number of state organizations and improve efficiency in government.
 The Department of Commerce is headed by the Secretary, who is selected by the Governor, and serves during the governor's tenure.
 The Secretary is one of the members of the Governor's Cabinet.

+The department was activated as a functional agency on January 25, 1972.
 In its early history, the Department was simply an administrative umbrella providing support for a number of different regulatory agencies, each of which exercised its authority independently.
 In 1977, the North Carolina General Assembly transferred the state Division of Economic Development from the Natural/Economic Resources department into the Commerce department, among other changes.